 So, as I interviewed Dianna Reyna, a 14-year-old girl she responded with honest answers.
 During 2019-2020 she attended Northfield Community School and went virtual for the end of her 7th grade year.
 She expresses the whole situation as lonely.
 Being isolated for so long and not being able to connect with others like we once did was hard on her.
 And it really pushed her limits.
 Dianna missed being active in school and having the feeling of harmony.
 Although she loved creating a better bond with her mom and dad, she missed being social with her friends and having freedom.
 But on a positive note, she felt more connected with her dog as she went on walks with him in her free time.
 Dianna is happy some things are finally going back to normal.

 With different ages come different perspectives, so after I interviewed my sister, Gabby Dicristofaro.
 She is 19 years old now but at the time she was 17 years old attending Mainland Regional High School as a junior.
 Gabby describes the lockdown as unreal and is surprised it has already been two years.
 Throughout her journey in lockdown her style changed the most.
 She started to wear what she liked without feeling judged.
 But she did have some downsides.
 Her mental health got worse, but she now knows what to do in certain situations.
 It was difficult at times, but she persevered through the obstacles.
-Gabby mainly explains covid benefitting her because it gave her time to do things she could never stay on top of.
+Gabby mainly explains covid her because it gave her time to do things she could never stay on top of.
 Which is cleaning, working out, and creating a tighter bond with family, etc.

 Mostly everyone is adapted at this point.
 It’s the new normal.
-Covid has been draining to many people, but mostly to people that have lost their loved ones.
+Covid has been many people, but mostly to people that have lost their loved ones.
 It's hard to say what covid has done to everyone, because everyone has a different situation.
 And still it's hurting the ones we love most.

 Tips on Having a Healthy Relationship with Social Media by Anna Ekstrom